-The phrase "first-generation student" refers to students who are the first in their families to attend college.
+The phrase "first-generation student" refers to students who are the first in their families to attend university.
 These students may be "traditional" students enrolled right after high school or may be returning students.
-Students whose parents did not attend college may be less familiar with some or all aspects of the college experience and thus may have to transition into their new life.
+Students whose parents did not attend university may be less familiar with some or all aspects of the university experience and thus may have a more difficult time transitioning into their new life.